 Much like Askren, Woodley’s background is in wrestling, but the former UFC champ is far more dangerous with his hands than Paul’s last opponent.

 He holds seven wins by way of knockout in mixed martial arts, including a first-round destruction of Robbie Lawler – one of the most durable fighters in the UFC – to win the UFC’s 170lb belt.

-Despite that record, Paul enters Sunday’s fight as the favourite, while Woodley is the underdog.
+Despite that record, Paul enters Sunday’s fight as the underdog.

 Jake Paul v Tyron Woodley prediction